 P.S.
 Be sure to check the beautiful ceiling in the exhibition room,

 Dates and tickets

-The Klagsbrunn exhibition fills a room on the first floor of the main building of the Jewish Museum.
+The Klagsbrunn exhibition fills a room on the first floor of the main location of the Jewish Museum.
 You don’t need a special ticket, just a normal entrance ticket for the museum, which can also be bought online*.
 The museum is included in the Vienna Pass tourist card.

 The exhibition runs from Wednesday, December 5, 2018 to Sunday, May 19th, 2019.